TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *year*: Year of simulation <br>
 *day*: Day of simulation <br>
 *hour*: Hour of simulation <br>
 *nbr. sections*: Number of cross sections in the sub-basin's reservoir <br>
 *minelev\_sec*: Minimum elevation at the cross section of the sub-basin's reservoir \[m]

-Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the Map-ID 60 has 12 values of minimum bed elevation corresponding to the 12 cross sections.
+Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the ID 60 has 12 values of minimum bed elevation corresponding to the 12 cross sections.
 They are changed by either deposition or erosion processes (447.309998 m, 445,579987 m, 445.239990 m, etc).
-Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _longitudinal.out``` referred to sub-basin with Map-ID 60).
+Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _longitudinal.out``` referred to sub-basin with ID 60).

-**8)** ```res_”Map-ID”_sedcomposition.out```
+**8)** ```res_”ID”_sedcomposition.out```

 ```
 Subbasin-ID, year, day, hour, nbr. classes, sedcomp_outflow(-)